 The inspector(s) should review written procedures to ensure that they describe the process to be followed if a security officer:

-Declares that, due to fatigue, unable to perform duties safely and competently.
+Declares that, due to fatigue, they are unable to perform their duties safely and competently.
 Requires a fatigue assessment.

 71130.08-03 PROCEDURE COMPLETION